Avinguda Carrilet station: Location

+History

 The original at-grade station for the Llobregat–Anoia Line was opened in 1912 by the company Camino de Hierro del Nordeste ("Northeastern Railway").
 On 9 July 1985, the line's section between Sant Josep and Cornellà Riera stations was put underground and the current station started operating.
 The L1 station dates from 1987, when the line was extended southwards from Torrassa station.
 It served as the L1's southern terminus until 1989, when that line was extended to Hospital de Bellvitge station.